FTP is running on the iSeries LPAR where you are installing RJSDOM.

 If you are using FTP exit programs, create an exception or temporarily disable them during this installation.

 No additional license is required when performing an upgrade, assuming the serial, model, and LPAR numbers are the same.
-If you are upgrading your system as well, please apply for a temporary license.
+If you are upgrading your system as well, please review the article, Licensing Document Management IBM i Products.

 On a Windows system on the same network as the iSeries, download the zipped RJSDOM save file.